Skip to content

 LevelRankDescriptionExamples

-CONFIDENTIAL3Business-sensitive informationCRM data, financials, HRIS records
+CONFIDENTIAL3Business-sensitive or personal-sensitive informationCRM data, financials, HR records, contracts, tax records

 The No Write-Down Rule